 What is the ANSTO Nuclear Medicine Project?

-The project includes an export scale Mo-99 Manufacturing Facility and an innovative ANSTO Synroc waste treatment plant.
+The ANSTO Nuclear Medicine project includes an export scale Mo-99 Manufacturing Facility and an innovative ANSTO Synroc waste treatment plant.
 Both of these new facilities will be owned and operated by ANSTO Nuclear Medicine (ANM) Pty Ltd, a majority subsidiary of ANSTO.

-Whilst the facility and production team are operationally ready, the various regulatory bodies have careful review processes to carry out in order to provide approval to ANM Pty Ltd for the supply of Mo-99.
+The regulatory bodies undertook careful review processes before providing approval to ANM Pty Ltd for the supply of Mo-99 in 2019.

 The Australian Government committed $168.8 million investment for the ANM project